-If you have a question about a grade, or aren't sure what your TA means by their feedback, please ask them courteously to clarify.
-Substantive questions about course material, or unresolved concerns over a grade/assignment, should be directed to me (either by email, during class, or during my Visiting Hours).
+If you have a question about a grade, or aren't sure how to interpret your TA's feedback, please ask them courteously to clarify.
+If you don't feel you've reached resolution, then please contact me (either by email, during class, or during my Visiting Hours).